This chapter describes the major steps to configure Oracle Exadata System Software.

 SuggestedRemedyfile does not exist, then examine the log file for the failed validation in

 /var/log/cellos/validationsto track down the cause, and correct it as needed.

 - Look for the

 - (Oracle Exadata Storage Server only) Use the following commands to verify acceptable performance levels:

 # cellcli -e "alter cell shutdown services cellsrv" # cellcli -e "calibrate"

 2.6 Configuring Cells, Cell Disks, and Grid Disks with CellCLI

-After you complete the tasks described in "Preparing the Servers", you must configure the cells, cell disks and grid disks for each new storage server.
+Configure the cells, cell disks and grid disks for each new Oracle Exadata Storage Server.

 During the procedure, you can display help using the